-Owning a hot tub is a form of an affordable luxury which can make you forget life problems and also keep you healthy.
+Owning a hot tub is a form of an affordable luxury that can make you forget life problems and also keep you healthy.
 Most of the time, the hot tub runs for some months before cleaning.

 The water even becomes unclear.
 While enjoying yourself in a warm bath, do you even think about how to clean hot tubs?
 Probably not.

 - The Ways on How to Clean Hot Tubs